Jake Worth

 • postgresql

-Scenario: you have a record that can belong to one record or another, but not both.
+Scenario: you have a database record that can belong to one record or another, but not both.
+That ambiguous ownership could be called polymorphic.

-But maybe you don’t like the polymorphism provided by your language or framework.
+But maybe you don’t like the polymorphism provided by your framework.

-Maybe something about polymorphism doesn’t sit right with you.
+Maybe something about polymorphism at the framework layer doesn’t sit right with you.

-Maybe you want database integrity built into your implementation.
+Maybe you want database integrity built into your polymorphic implementation.

 One solution to this problem is to create a polymorphic-style association at the data layer.
 By doing so, you’ll get data integrity built in, rather than trusting it will be enforced by each tenant at the application layer.

-This is a PostgreSQL solution, but it could be applied to other RDBMS’s.
+This is a PostgreSQL example, but it could be applied to other databases.

 alter table packages